NavinKM/MasterClass1/replit.md

   - Applied premium dark theme with MasterClass-inspired design
   - Fixed all console warnings and TypeScript errors
   - Platform now fully functional with responsive design
+  - Upgraded to PostgreSQL database with Drizzle ORM
+  - Migrated all data from memory storage to persistent database
+  - Added advanced search with case-insensitive SQL queries
+  - Database seeded with sample instructors, courses, and testimonials

 ## User Preferences